tsminh/smarket-home-test/README.md

 In here I display some basic information such as short name, start date, end date, type, state ...

+3. Edge case:
+   If user access invalid page:

+- `/sport/abc`: will be redirect to `/`
+- `/event/123`: will show NO DATA

 ### How to test

 - Clone the project